steveghana/Time-Calculator/README.md

 # Time-Calculator
-The program calculate a time string equivalent given a number as an input
+The program calculate a time string equivalent given a number or numbers as an input